Visa's Now Required for Tony Reyes Trips

 With 3 anglers & a guide per panga, we can fish the hot spots without the line-tangling crowds.
 The boat fishes from San Felipe during the months of May thru October and from La Paz from February thru May, and November and December.

 This boat is the most modern and comfortable vessel fishing in the Sea of Cortez, and has the most experienced crew.
 The boat has complete electronics in the wheelhouse, extensive life-saving equipment on the boat, as well as in the pangas.
 The pangas have built in live bait tanks, rod holders, built in ice chest and fish hold, VHF, radios, electric bait pumps, swivel seats, fish finders, & 50hp.
 4 stroke Yamaha engines.
 The “Tony Reyes” is equipped with a water maker so all the water on the boat is good to drink.
 The boat also carries 6 kayaks for use, free of charge.
-The bedding (sheets, blankets and pillows) are provided.
+The bedding (sheets, blankets and pillows) are NOT provided.

 The boats depart Sunday morning so you will need to arrive on Saturday.
 There are plenty of motels in town or arrangements can be made to stay on the boat.
 On Sunday, the boats travel all day and night to the fishing grounds, and then unload the pangas Monday morning to begin fishing.
 You can fish all day Monday, Tuesday, Wednesday, Thursday and Friday morning.
 Then they will load the pangas and head back to port to arrive sometime Friday afternoon, depending on where you were fishing.
 Fishing can start at sunrise and continue, if you wish, until sunset.
 However, most anglers prefer to return to the boat for lunch and a noon siesta (nap) before returning for the evening fish bite.